imxrt-rs/imxrt-hal/imxrt-iomuxc/README.md

 Since the approaches are equivalent, the change has no effect on a split i.MX RT HAL.
 An `imxrt-hal[-common]` crate would depend on the `imxrt-iomuxc` crate without feature flags.
 Then, a processor-specific HAL would depend on `imxrt-iomuxc` with the appropriate feature flag.
-We achive the goals of a split HAL, as users are unconcerned with feature flags.
+We achieve the goals of a split HAL, as users are unconcerned with feature flags.

 We realize that this approach perpetuates the need for feature flags.
 However, the `imxrt-iomuxc` crate is a much lower-level interface than the HAL crates; it's equivalent